Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 Before I turn the call over to Bob though, I'd like to comment on our end markets and return to the subject of the larger trends driving our business as we head into 2018.
 We generally expect our business markets to remain stable, and we should see a number of them strengthen as we move through the course of the year.
 We are working hard to capitalize on emerging pockets of growth and capture individual program opportunities.

 In the commercial OEM market, business remains positive with continued good rate trends in place for the 737, 787, A320 and A350 families.
 The recent development with Airbus's investment in the C Series, an aircraft where we have over $300,000 of ship set content, is welcome news as well.
-Further, we have good positions that will give us solid revenue streams in the near term on the Mitsubishi Regional Jet, the 777X, where we continue to increase our market share, and the E2, which comes – continues its pace to interservice in 2018.
+Further, we have good positions that will give us solid revenue streams in the near term on the Mitsubishi Regional Jet, the 777X, where we continue to increase our market share, and the E2, which comes – continues its pace to enter service in 2018.
 These positives are offset somewhat by the reduced widebody production forecast for the coming year.

 I'm also pleased that the defense market continues to strengthen.
 Of course, the pricing environment can certainly be competitive.
 Many key wins booked in fiscal 2017 support military markets and programs.
 We are seeing increased opportunities in international markets such as Australia, India, Canada, Greece and others.
 We expect to deliver a range of products on military fighter and helicopter programs in the near term, including the Apache, Black Hawk, the F-35, and the Eurofighter, while we continue to support the P-8, P-3, and C-130J programs with our Secure Communication Solutions.

-In addition, some of the headwinds we experienced in 2017 should shift direction and provides more of a tailwind in 2018 and beyond, including program delays to ground vehicle systems, which are an important market for our headset business.
+In addition, some of the headwinds we experienced in 2017 should shift direction and provide more of a tailwind in 2018 and beyond, including program delays to ground vehicle systems, which are an important market for our headset business.
 Meanwhile, in our countermeasures business, we are now fully recovered back to full-scale production after the incident that we had last year, so we're right back on track.

-Our Defense Technology (sic) [Technologies] (11:24) group also recently expanded their product line into a new caliber ammunition training product for Esterline, and we expect to announce the contract win for those newly developed products later this month.
+Our Defense Technology (sic) [Technologies] group also recently expanded their product line into a new caliber ammunition training product for Esterline, and we expect to announce a contract win for those newly developed products later this month.
 The high-margin aftermarket, which accounts for about 10% of our total sales and includes both commercial and defense businesses, continues to be in good shape.
 Here, we are experiencing good demand growth driven by Asian and European markets.
-This business ticked up in the mid-single digits again in the fourth quarter, that's consistent with the growth we experienced in the first nine months of the year at about 5%.
+This business ticked up in the mid-single digits again in the fourth quarter; that's consistent with the growth we experienced in the first nine months of the year at about 5%.

 Our adjacent markets are quite broad.
 We believe there are opportunities to grow the medical markets in 2018, mainly with interface controls for medical devices and with new molecular diagnostic technologies we are developing.
 Gaming as of now is expected to be a little bit softer after a fairly stable 2017.
 Our nuclear business in the UK, as you may remember, was somewhat delayed by low commodity prices in the energy markets and by regulatory complexity in 2017.
 Even so, we are well-positioned to grow sales in the nuclear market in fiscal 2018, with the receipt of a $11 million contract to begin production on a new set of waste storage boxes for the UK government decommissioning activities.

 We should see growth from nuclear opportunities through 2018, and then again in 2019, as our participation in the new-build activity starts to pick up.
-Bookings for Power System (sic) [Systems] (13:01) products on rail applications have been strengthening in 2017, and that is expected to continue into 2018, with the growth primarily coming from Asian markets and modernization activities in Europe.
+Bookings for Power System (sic) [Systems] products on rail applications have been strengthening in 2017, and that is expected to continue into 2018, with the growth primarily coming from Asian markets and modernization activities in Europe.

 We continue to invest in future organic growth by appropriately funding our research and development efforts.
 Our R&D efforts are very much customer-facing and driven by product development efforts on programs that we've been awarded.
 In 2017, our notable R&D efforts included continuing product development on the Boeing 777X, the Embraer E2, Gulfstream G500, Gulfstream G600 and the KC-390 among others.
-R&D workflow and expenditures are closely tied to our customers' product development schedules that tend to lag the R&D investments made by our customers.
+R&D workflow and expenditures are closely tied to our customers' product development schedules but tend to lag the R&D investments made by our customers.
 Our investments in these new products are critical to driving organic growth in coming years.
 We are focused on developing new products that can generate meaningful cash flow and returns for years to come.
 To do this, we are expanding product capabilities, enhancing safety, and increasing system reliability, while reducing size, weight and lifecycle costs.

 So with that as a backdrop, I'd like to close with good news on our trade compliance program progress.
 As expected, we completed our obligations under our Consent Agreement with the U.S. State Department, and we successfully exited the agreement in September.
 We will continue to sustain, strengthen and approve the efficiency of our compliance program under the processes instruction we put in place over the past three years.